andreaswilli/react-verification-input/README.md

 Of course the input can be configured manually.
 For a complete API overview see [here](#api-documentation).

-> **Note:** In order for it to work properly, make sure you have the `<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no user-scalable=no">` tag in the head of you page.
+> **Note:** In order for it to work properly, make sure you have the `<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no user-scalable=no">` tag in the head of your page.
 Otherwise it might zoom in to the left side of the screen on mobile devices.
 This is the case because mobile devices zoom in on inputs and there is an input field outside of the viewport.

 ## API documentation